MetOffice/LFRic-Atmosphere-Training/source/global/index.rst

 Aims and objectives
 ^^^^^^^^^^^^^^^^^^^

-The aim of this practical is to gain experience in running and analyzing climate models.​
+The aim of this practical is to gain experience in running and analysing climate models.​ You will:

-* Copy the GC5-LFRic climate model ​
+* Copy the GC5-LFRic workflow ​
 * Add extra diagnostics to the ocean, atmosphere and sea-ice ​
-* Running the climate model for 1 month on an HPC ​
+* Run the climate workflow for 1 month on an HPC ​
 * Set up a range of other climate models where various parameters are changed to generate interesting results. ​
-* Visualize these results using Python/Iris.
+* Visualise these results using Python/Iris.

 .. admonition:: Thought experiment: How would you design your experiment?